B. D. Amis: Biography

-Having moved to Pennsylvania in the 1930s, Amis ran a 1936 campaign for state general auditor and supporting the national Foster-Ford campaign in the national electoral race.
-His later activity included organizing the Catering Industry Employees Union, Local 758, an African-American local of the Hotel and Restaurant Employees and Bartenders International Union (AFL), serving as an elected officers of both unions in the later 1930s and early 1940s.
+Having moved to Pennsylvania in the 1930s, Amis ran a 1936 campaign for state general auditor and supported the Foster-Ford campaign in the national electoral race.
+His later activity included organizing the Catering Industry Employees Union, Local 758, an African-American local of the Hotel and Restaurant Employees and Bartenders International Union (AFL), serving as an elected officer of both unions in the later 1930s and early 1940s.

 A longtime activist in Pennsylvania, Amis subsequently worked for the Gulf Oil Company, while continuing his radical union and community organizing activities.

 Amis died in Alexandria, Virginia on June 9, 1993, thirty days before his 97th birthday – committed to his radical principles throughout his life.

 Amis' son Barry D. Amis, a professor of education at Michigan State and Purdue universities, helped pioneer the development of African-American literature courses at Michigan State.

-Amis' archive of papers and important documents, made public for the interests of general research by the Communist Party, presently reside at New York University's Tamiment Library.
+Amis' archive of papers and important documents, made public for the interests of general research by the Communist Party, is held at New York University's Tamiment Library.